 I still make cinnamon bread from a starter and share it with family and neighbors since my husband can’t eat it, and I can only have a little.

 In case you are looking for a healthy “bread” that won’t work for a ham sandwich but is just fine for toast or a PBJ, check out this gluten-free, vegan, flour-less bread recipe I tweaked and often bake.

 If you had told me years ago I would be baking vegan g-free recipes containing nuts, I would have called you NUTS; however, auto-immune diseases and GI issues are no joke!

-Did I tell you about my beachy trike cruiser?
-I bought this when I started having neuropathy and balance issues a year ago.
-I highly recommend it!
+I bought this beachy cruiser when neuropathy, osteoporosis and balance issues a year ago changed my world.
+I highly recommend it as a gift that may keep on giving!
 The back storage basket is perfect for groceries or a pet, and if you are wondering whether you can still get exercise with it…the answer is yes!

 I added a basket to my handlebars as well.

 Thanks for reading and also making my day with your comments!

 Do visit more holiday themed posts for inspiration and cheer.

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.

 Shop for items you already intended to buy on Amazon RIGHT HERE, and also find home decor here to keep decor inspiration flowing on Hello Lovely!